-32. PARTICULARS OF EMPLOYEES
+31. PARTICULARS OF EMPLOYEES

-There are no employees drawing remuneration in excess of the limits specified in Rule 5(2) and Rule 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 further amended by Companies (Appointment and Remuneration of Managerial Personnel) Amendment Rules, 2016.
-The details of the top ten employees in terms of remuneration drawn and the name of every other employees as required pursuant to Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is available for inspection during working hours at the Registered Office of the Company during
+There are no employees drawing remuneration in excess of the limits specified in Rule 5(2) and Rule 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 further amended by Companies (Appointment and Remuneration of Managerial Personnel) Amendment Rules, 2016, a statement containing details of the top ten employees in terms of remuneration drawn and the name of every other employees as required pursuant to Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is annexed with this report as Annexure IV.